Android 13: New features

-The number of active apps is now shown at the bottom of the notifications panel, a tap on it opens a detailed panel which lets the user stop each of them.
+The number of active apps is now shown at the bottom of the notifications panel; a tap on it opens a detailed panel which lets the user stop each of them.

-Support for Bluetooth LE Audio and the LC3 audio codec, which enables receiving and sharing audio between multiple bluetooth devices simultaneously; it can also improve the audio quality and battery life of the connected devices, as long as they also support it.
-This version opens the support for third-party apps to use themed Material You icons.
+The new Gabeldorsche Bluetooth stack is now enabled by default.
+Support for Bluetooth LE Audio and the LC3 audio codec, which enables receiving and sharing audio between multiple Bluetooth devices simultaneously; it can also improve the audio quality and battery life of the connected devices, as long as they also support it.
+This version opens the support for third-party apps to use themed "Material You" icons.
 Long-pressing and dragging a notification will allow the notification to open in split screen view.
 This feature is available on phones as well as tablets.
+Android 13 also adds support for WiFi 7, which is intended to decrease latency, buffering, lag and congestion.

-As of Beta 2, the Pixel launcher includes a new "unified" search bar, which is able to provide search results from the internet as well as local apps and activities.
+As of Beta 2, the Pixel Launcher includes a new "unified" search bar, which is able to provide search results from the internet as well as local apps and activities.
 It seems that Google will be expanding the capabilities of this search tool in future releases.